musicbutton

 d) (8) Unhappiness is closely followed by aversion.

-a) (19) The changing quality of nature one knows, b) either in the spirit or the matter, as a general condition of change as well as a certain state subject to change.
+a) (19) The changing quality of nature one knows, b) either in the spirit or in matter, as a general condition of change as well as a certain state subject to change.
 (20) The seer is nothing but pure consciousness, even though he witnesses c) a certain - changeable - state of mind.
 (21) The knowable of nature is there only for the sake of the soul.
-(22) Opposing matter has the material played its part when one d) successfully meditates, while to the contrary such is not the case in the normal state.
-(23) The purpose of uniting the consciousness is found in the to one's e) own mastery, realizing of one's own nature.
+(22) Opposing matter material nature has played its part when one d) successfully meditates, while on the contrary such is not the case in the normal state.
+(23) The purpose of uniting consciousness is found in the to one's e) own mastery, realizing of one's own nature.
 (24) It has to be so because of the lack of self-knowledge; the ignorance.
 (25) The beatitude of the knower is found in the absence thereof, in f) countering the not coming about of that uniting of consciousness.

 (26) To be uninterrupted of true discrimination in the perceiving, is the way to overcome the self-alienation.
 (27) In that fullness of knowing there are seven realms.
-(28) When one by conscientiously maintaining one's position unites the different elements in the consciousness, will thereof all impurities disappear so that the knowledge will radiate in its true glory.
-(29)The innerly united, the absorption, further entails the - seven of - a) the renunciation, b) the regulation, c) the posture, d) the breath control, e) the turning inward, f) the concentration and g) the meditation; and thus there are the eight limbs.
+(28) When one by conscientiously maintaining one's position unites the different elements in consciousness, all impurities will thereof disappear so that the knowledge will radiate in its true glory.
+(29) The innerly being united, the absorption, further entails - the seven of - a) renunciation, b) regulation, c) posture, d) breath control, e) turning inward, f) concentration and g) meditation; and thus there are the eight limbs.

 a) (30) Nonviolence, love of truth, non-stealing, celibacy and the not striving for possessions together constitute the renunciation.
 (31) This is the great universal vow valid independent of the place, the time, the circumstance and one's birth.